UKCloud/documentation/articles/openshift/oshift-gs.md

 **container**&nbsp;&nbsp;A lightweight mechanism for isolating running processes so that they are limited to interacting with only their designated resources.

-**Docker**&nbsp;&nbsp;A software container platform for building and managing containerised applications.
+**Docker**&nbsp;&nbsp;A software container platform for building containerised applications.
+OpenShift is compatible with Docker-formatted container images.

 **image**&nbsp;&nbsp;A binary that includes all of the requirements for running a single container, as well as metadata describing its needs and capabilities.